 Should I Buy One Big CFast Card Or Several Smaller Cards?

-This is a really popular question and there is a correct answer – sort of.
+This is a really popular question and there is a correct answer – it depends.
 The philosophy is that it’s better to buy a few smaller cards than one big card.

-And this happens with even the best cards and unfortunately I do get those emails from people that have had cards get corrupt and they have to send the card to data recovery specialists.
+This happens with even the best cards and unfortunately, I do get those emails from people that have had cards get corrupt and they have to send the card to data recovery specialists.
 I have also had issues with cards and it’s not fun.